sorrow112/MingleZone/README.md

 - CSS: Styling and layout of the web app.

+- bootstrap: Ready to use css style for many components and tools that help in making the webpages responsive.

 - JavaScript: Functionality and interactivity of the application.

 - PHP: The backend that allows fetching and updating data from the database

-- SQL (MySql) : The database where the data of the application is saved
+- SQL (MySql): The database where the data of the application is saved

 ## Get the app on your local machine